LifeSG/react-design-system/MIGRATION.md

 ### ErrorDisplay

 -   The components now takes in `img` so you can configure all image attributes instead of just `imgSrc`
+-   **[v1.0.0-alpha.24]** The default titles and descriptions have been replaced with placeholders.
+Specify the props based on your use case.
+Otherwise, if you were using the default messages in previous versions, refer to [this commit](https://github.com/LifeSG/react-design-system/blob/a2d707a1125b0fe3ad4f14a1585d55959c269396/src/error-display/error-display-data.tsx#L86-L237) for the original copy.

 <br />